usmanmusa1920/flask-unity/docs/database.rst

           └── 83241ca0f125_added_table.cpython-310.pyc

   3 directories, 6 files
+Every commit we did, it will generate the migration file in the `(alembic/versions)` directory.

 Once this file generates we are ready for database migration.
 To migrate we are to run::